pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

     due “DEADLINE_NAME” <DATE> <TIME>

 * Dealine name should be in a pair of quotation marks.
+And quotations marks are not allowed in deadline name.

 * Either `<DATE>` or `<TIME>` or both of them are required here.